Vancouver Island

 (1940 - 1944), Esquimalt

 Two 12-pounder quick-firing AMTB guns were located here, transferred from Black Rock Battery.
-A searchlight position was nearby at McLaughlin Point.
+A searchlight position (two lights in separate concrete emplacements) was located nearby at McLoughlin Point.
 The battery still exists, but no public access.
+The two searchlight emplacements still exist (no public access, but can be viewed at close range from adjacent public land).

 ¤ Work Point Barracks